gichinga03/gichinga03/README.md

 - **University of Nairobi Computer Science Club** (2023 - Present)
   - Participate in coding challenges and workshops.
   - Collaborate on team projects and engage in tech discussions.

 ---

-## Hobbies

-- Programming: Building software tools in my spare time
-- Cybersecurity: Exploring and learning about ethical hacking
-- CTF Competitions: Actively participating in challenges like PICO, TryHackMe, and King of the Hill

----